pokornyv/SPEpy/README.md

 - *config_dmft.py* - reads input file *dmft.in*, sets up basic global arrays
 - *siam_infile.md* - description of the *siam.in* file
 - *dmft_infile.md* - description of the *dmft.in* file
+- *LICENSE* - a copy of the GNU General Public License
 - *README.md* - this document

 #### Output files: